Kong/ngx_wasm_module/README.md

 Releases are published in three distinct release channels:

 - **Release**: Stable releases.
-A *prerelease* is considered stable and promoted as a *release* based on usage mileage and feedback.
+A *prerelease* is considered stable and promoted to a *release* based on usage mileage and feedback.
 - **Prerelease**: Unstable releases.
 All new release versions (e.g.
   `release-1.0.0`) are first introduced through prereleases (i.e.
   `prerelease-1.0.0-beta1`) before being promoted to a stable release.